 Fortunately, there are a number of ways to keep saving money after retirement without sacrificing too much of the lifestyle you enjoy.
 You shouldn’t consider leaving the workforce the moment in your life that you stop saving money and start spending your retirement funds.
 Instead, take these steps to continue saving money into your golden years.
 Here are seven ways you can save money in retirement and still live comfortably.

 Downsizing doesn’t only refer to a house.
 There are many ways in which you can downsize your life in retirement.
 Sure, you might want to move into a smaller home.
-But you can also go from two to cars to one, if it suits your lifestyle.
-You’ll lots save on gas and insurance.
+But you can also go from two cars to one if it suits your lifestyle.
+You’ll save lots on gas and insurance.